younglim/HP-23er-23es-Monitor-Calibration/README.md

 - Click the Add button.
 - On the Associate Color Profile page, click the Browse button and locate the color profile downloaded earlier.
 - Double-click the .icc file to install the new profile.

+## Video OverDrive

+Optional setting as it may / may not affect improve video quality.

+`Main Menu > Image Control > Video OverDrive > Level 3`